The information has been obtained from printed

 There is 50% discount on monthly point to point season tickets.

-office or you can download the application form from https://vamusalgarve.pt/#/pt/vamus%20algarve/pre-purchase-fares
+can download the application form from https://vamusalgarve.pt/#/pt/vamus%20algarve/pre-purchase-fares

 and select Requisição de Títulos de Transporte (passes mensais).